-Emmett Till, a 14-year old African American boy, was murdered in August 1955 in a racist attack that shocked the nation and provided a catalyst for the emerging civil rights movement.
+Emmett Till, a 14-year old Black youth, was murdered in August 1955 in a racist attack that shocked the nation and provided a catalyst for the emerging civil rights movement.
 A Chicago native, Till was visiting relatives in Money, Mississippi, when he was accused of harassing a local white woman.
 Several days later, relatives of the woman abducted Till, brutally beating and killing him before disposing of his body in a nearby river.
-Till’s devastated mother insisted on a public, open-casket funeral for her son to shed light on the violence inflicted on blacks in the South.
+Till’s devastated mother insisted on a public, open-casket funeral for her son to shed light on the violence inflicted on Black people in the South.
 Till’s murderers were acquitted, but his death galvanized civil rights activists nationwide.

 Emmett Till’s mother was by all accounts an extraordinary woman.
 While raising Emmett Till as a single mother, she worked long hours for the Air Force as a clerk in charge of secret and confidential files.